 In a crisis you can call The Samaritans on 08457 90 90 90 or Childline on 0800 111.

-Waddington Street Centre Peer Support Drop In Session (Aged 16 to 21)
+Waddington Street Centre Peer Support Drop In Sessions (Aged 16 to 21).
+See the website for further details Waddington Street Centre

 A young person's guide to Child and Adolescent Mental Health Services (CAMHS) – This leaflet